-The spouse and children (including children from a previous marriage) of a deceased service member living in government quarters are entitled to either remain in government housing for up to one year, or to relocate to private quarters and receive up to a year of Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA) as appropriate.
-To receive this allowance for private quarters, the service member must have been eligible to receive those allowances for his or her dependents at the time of death.
-Note that the entitlement is 180 days, which may be any combination of use of government quarters and or allowances for private quarters.
-Housing benefits will generally be finalized within 7-14 days of the notification of next of kin.
+The spouse and children of a deceased service member living in government quarters are entitled to either remain in government housing for up to one year, or to relocate to private quarters and receive up to a year of Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA) as appropriate.
+To receive this allowance for private quarters, the service member must have been eligible to receive those allowances at the time of death.

 Surviving spouses who have not remarried, and certain mothers of deceased members, who served during a war period, are entitled to an additional ten points to their earned rating on the civil service examination.
 Other benefits with respect to appointment and retention are also available.
 Information concerning preference eligibility may be obtained from the Office of Personnel Management, State Employment Office, or the local post office.